microsoft/BotFramework-Composer/docs/preview features/ms-teams.md

 3. Fill out the information in the "App details" section
 4. Navigate to the "Bots" item in the left hand nav.
 5. [Follow the instructions here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/app-studio-overview#bots) to connect to your existing bot.
+6. [Follow the instruction here](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication) if you need to enable Azure AD authentication and get user permissions.
+Make sure that the MS Teams app manifest contains validDomains: [ "token.botframework.com" ]
-6. Finally, navigate to the "Test and distribute" item in the left hand nav to install your new bot application in the Teams channel where you'd like to test it.
+7. Finally, navigate to the "Test and distribute" item in the left hand nav to install your new bot application in the Teams channel where you'd like to test it.